Is Visual Comparison Testing the Future?

 Detected issues are assigned to developers as tasks for resolution.
 In a manual scenario, a team member uses bug tracking tools like Jira and Trello to mark down all details and share them with the team.
 The problem with this approach is that the tester has to articulate and record the event into the bug tracker upon witnessing an abnormality, which introduces space for human error.

-Understanding these broadly laid out challenges will help you grasp the complexity involved in the software development and testing processes.
-Once identifies, we need to find and work with the right tools to resolve these issues.
+Understanding these challenges will help you grasp the complexity involved in the software development and testing processes.
+Once identified, we must find and work with the right tools to resolve these issues.

 Features and Benefits of Automated Visual Testing